MarcusOtter/Ludum-Dare-41/README.md

 ### Notes by developer:
 This was my first ever Ludum Dare and I had tons of fun doing it.
 It was really challenging but I'm pretty happy with what I got as a result.

-All assets are done by me, and you can find the whole project on github.
-Most of it was streamed here: https://www.twitch.tv/lemorrow/
+All assets are done by me, and most of it was streamed here: https://www.twitch.tv/lemorrow/